Convert UTC to CET

 How UTC to CET Works

-Convert Coordinated Universal Time to Central European Time using the standard UTC+1 offset.
-The page also tracks daylight saving changes where CET switches to CEST automatically.
+Convert Coordinated Universal Time to Central European Time using the standard offset of UTC+1.
+The page also accounts for daylight saving changes where CET switches to CEST in many European countries.

 Use the visual grid and hour-by-hour table to compare UTC and CET across the day.
-Check overlapping business hours and export selected times as ICS or to Google Calendar and Gmail.
+Check overlapping business hours and export selected times with ICS download or Google Calendar and Gmail support.

-Find the best meeting times between UTC and CET with side-by-side scheduling tools.
-Automatic DST adjustment is based on the IANA timezone database for accurate future and historical conversions.
+Find suitable meeting times between UTC and Central European Time with automatic DST adjustment and historical rule tracking.
+Time zone data is based on the IANA timezone database for accuracy.

 How to Convert UTC to CET